square/okhttp/README.md

 ### On the Desktop

 Run OkHttp tests on the desktop with Maven.
-Running SPDY tests on the desktop uses [Jetty-NPN][3] which requires OpenJDK 7.
+Running HTTP/2 and SPDY tests on the desktop uses [Jetty-NPN][3] when running OpenJDK 7 or [Jetty-ALPN][4] when OpenJDK 8.

 ```
 mvn clean test